-Inflation Rate Mom in Mexico averaged 1.52 percent from 1969 until 2019, reaching an all time high of 15.46 percent in January of 1988 and a record low of -0.74 percent in May of 2011.
-This page provides - Mexico Inflation Rate MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Instituto Nacional de Estadística y Geografía (INEGI)
+Inflation Rate Mom in Mexico averaged 1.51 percent from 1969 until 2020, reaching an all time high of 15.46 percent in January of 1988 and a record low of -1.01 percent in April of 2020.
+This page provides - Mexico Inflation Rate MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Mexico Inflation Rate MoM - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: Instituto Nacional de Estadística y Geografía (INEGI)